Global perspective and respect for diversity

-For management positions, we promote to recruit superior personnel regardless of their nationality or place of birth, and are working toward the goal of having local managers fill 60% of management positions at overseas subsidiaries by 2018.
+For management positions, we promote to recruit superior personnel regardless of their nationality or place of birth, and were working toward the goal of having local managers fill 60% of management positions at overseas subsidiaries by 2018.
 We are also pursuing global integration of the Group’s core positions, and since 2016 have been recruiting employees from overseas bases for headquarters positions at the general manager level and above.

 Promoting Women’s Active Participation